2022 El'ad stabbing

-On 5 May 2022, a mass stabbing took place in El'ad, Central District, Israel, during Israel's Independence Day (Yom Ha'atzmaut).
-Four civilians were killed and several others were injured.
+On 5 May 2022, a terror attack took place in El'ad, Central District, Israel, during Israel's Independence Day (Yom Ha'atzmaut).
+Four civilians were murdered and several others were injured.

 Israeli Police identified the perpetrators as two Palestinians from Rummanah, West Bank.
 They were captured on 8 May.

 Background

 In the weeks preceding the stabbing, Palestinians and Israeli Arabs had perpetrated a string of deadly attacks in Israel, making it the deadliest period since 2006.
 A week before the attack, two Hamas supporters from Nablus murdered a security guard in Ariel.
 While the search for the murderers was still going on by the Israeli Police, Yahya Sinwar, the leader of Hamas in Gaza, made a public speech where he encouraged the Palestinian and Israeli Arabs to "raise every possible weapon, will it be a rifle, a pistol, or a knife" against Israelis.

 Attack

 The attackers arrived at Shlomo Ibn Gbirol street at 20:35 local time, holding axes and a pistol.
 They encountered a security guard, who tried to stop them but was killed by the attackers.
 They then arrived at the nearby central park in El'ad, which was full of visitors who came to celebrate the 74th Independence Day of Israel, and began to attack them, killing two more men and wounding four more.

 Two of the killed victims were in their 40s, while the third victim was a 35-year-old man.
 A fourth victim, a 75-year-old man, succumbed to his wounds in February 2023, eight months after the attack.
 A 60-year-old man and a 35-year-old man suffered serious injuries.
 Fighting the attackers, a 40-year-old man was moderately injured and a 23-year-old man lightly injured.